linode/docs/docs/guides/development/javascript/typescript-modules-getting-started/index.md

 You might create a super-module that depends on the content of many modules that you want to work together.
 However, you might not actually need to do anything with those other modules —they’re part of the package you’re putting together.
 In this case, you can re-export a module using the following code:

 {{< file >}}
-export { MyMath as IntMath } from "/TSC/MathStuff";
+export { MyMath as IntMath } from "/TestTypescript/MathStuff";
 {{</ file >}}

 When you import the super-module into your application, `MyMath` is a part of the super-module, but appears under the name `IntMath`.
-A separate class in the super-module might support floating point math.
+A separate class in the super-module might support floating-point math.
 Use a single import statement to import both classes in the following way:

 {{< file >}}
-import { IntMath, FloatMath } from "/TSC/SuperMath";
+import { IntMath, FloatMath } from "/TestTypescript/SuperMath";
 {{</ file >}}

 ## TypeScript Modules vs. Namespaces

 Namespaces provide another way to organize your code in TypeScript.
 Modules make it possible to import any code into your application, allowing for code reuse.
 However, all of the code you import becomes part of the global scope.
 The global scope is the common area of the application set aside for all your application’s resources.
 Namespaces make it possible to create a hierarchy of code storage, so that every piece of code appears in its own scope.
-The main advantage to namespaces is that they keep the global scope from getting bloated.
+The main advantage of namespaces is that they keep the global scope from getting bloated.
 They also reduce the risk of naming conflicts when you use third-party modules.

-### Creating a TypeScript Namespace
+### Create a TypeScript Namespace

-You create a namespace by using the `namespace` keyword, followed by the namespace's name.
-Everything between the opening and closing curly brace is part of that namespace.
+You create a namespace by using the `namespace` keyword, followed by the name of the namespace.
+Everything between the opening and the closing curly brace is part of that namespace.
 Consequently, one of the advantages of using a namespace is that the code required to create it is relatively simple.
 Another advantage of namespaces is that they can appear over multiple files, so you can combine files and namespaces together as an organizational aid.
 The following steps show how to work with namespaces in TypeScript.

-1. Create a new file named `NSFullMath.ts` and add the code in the file below.
-The `export` statement makes the function to accessible outside of the namespace.
+1. In the `TestTypescript` directory, create a new file named `NSFullMath.ts` and add the following code.
+The `export` statement makes the function accessible outside of the namespace.

     {{< file "NSFullMath.ts" >}}
 namespace IntMath {